July interview with Peter Cook

 The band had become disheartened after a series of let downs, their equipment was repossessed, their manager was indicted for fraud, Major Minor went bankrupt and Tom’s wife gave birth – enough said.

-What did you do after July?
-I know that Jon and Tony went on to form Jade Warrior and Tom became a renowned recording engineer, discovering Mike Oldfield and recording him and many others.
+What happened next?
+Jon and Tony formed Jade Warrior and Tom became a renowned recording engineer, discovering Mike Oldfield.

-In 1995 The Second of July was released.
-It's an album that contains demo songs from around 1967.
-What can you tell me about releasing this?
+The Second of July was released in 1995.
+It’s an album that contains demo songs from around 1967.

 Tom & I had recorded a lot of material before & after July on a couple of reel-to-reel recorders.